-Dr. Alvanides is Team Leader with DAS and Associate Professor at Northumbria University (Newcastle, UK).
-He is a social geographer, with expertise in quantitative methods and Geographical Information Systems and Science.
+Dr. Alvanides is a social geographer, with expertise in quantitative methods and Geographical Information Systems and Science.
 His research and teaching interests involve the analysis of large spatial data related to urban sprawl, land use change, health inequalities and active transport (walking and cycling).
 The substantive question driving his research is to what extent the environment (broadly defined) influences individual behaviours and outcomes.
 Seraphim is an advocate of open data and open source software for scientific research and dissemination.

 Google Scholar ResearchGate ORCID Scopus Publons (top reviewer)